GrantXTV/NBTV-Project/README.md

 This application is a hybrid Analog / Digital Television decoder to receive audio and video via Narrow Band Television (NBTV).
 This application is designed to send television (Sound and Video) via Sky-wave, using OFDM with 192 carriers, made of four parts.
 The Encode and Decoder, with the modulator and demodulator using GNU radio.
+The SDR modulator take the video data in via UDP, formats it in a way to be encoded into 192 RF carriers and unconverted using SDR TX.
+On the receiver side this is done in reverse by demodulation the OFDM QAM carriers and rebuilding them into a data stream to send back out via UDP.

 This software needs to work within Gambas3 interpretion software layer (VB for Linux), with these install files.